geohackweek/GoogleEarthEngine/_episodes/06-time-series.md

 // End user specs -------------------------------------------------------------
 {% endhighlight %}
 <br>

 ## Load High Resolution Crop Imagery

 Here we are loading three different types of high resolution crop imagery.
+We are calling the years and folder names we specified at the beginning of the script.
+The first two datasets are already in Earth Engine.
+The third dataset is an Greenness index calculated from Landsat imagery.
+Instead of calculating the GI on the fly in this code, Jill pre-computed the index, exported the rasters and then is calling the pre-made raster.
+Practices like this can help speed up your code.

 1. Cropland Data Layer (CDL) from the USDA National Agriculture Statistics Service at 30 meters resolution.
 This is generated annually.
+Each pixel is assigned a value that corresponds to a specific crop.

 2. The National Agricultural Imagery Program (NAIP) aerial imagery from the USDA.
 This imagery has a 1 meter (!) ground sampling distance.
+This is a three band raster used to depict natural color imagery (RGB).

 3. A derived Greenness Index derived from Landsat imagery (30 m) specific to the study area.
+This index is computed by taking a composite of the greenest pixel, defined as the pixel with the highest NDVI, for a given time period.

 {% highlight javascript %}
 // Load imagery ------------------------------------------------------------------